The 30D Silnylon is slightly more durable than 20D Silpoly.

 *Carabiners and tent stakes are sold separately on our accessories page.

 The topcover (not to be confused with a topquilt which is similar to a sleeping bag)is an optional add-on accessory that goes with the XLC hammock, It does not replace a tarp, although it is water resistant like a sleeping bag or windbreaker is so it will shed light moisture.
-It is made of breathable fabric in order to avoid condensation issues.
+It is made of breathable fabric and comes with two built in vents in order to avoid condensation issues.
 The benefit of the Topcover is that it will trap heat much better than mosquito netting and will generally raise the interior hammock temperature to about 15deg above the outside ambient air temperature so it is very popular among those that do alot of cold weather camping.

 Webbing and Buckle: This suspension option is convenient and user-friendly.
 If you’re a beginner or looking for easy set-up, this would be your best option.